anoraktrend/argp-standalone/README.md

 # argp-standalone

+(this is a non fork that makes at a release)

 This is a continuation of [Niels Möller](https://www.lysator.liu.se/~nisse/)'s work on an argp library for systems which don't provide one themselves (most non-GNU ones).